DLinIoTedge/dltrainBook/Tool-Set/TF/Readme.md

   Note.. for current versions of TF will include keras as well ( thus it is easy)

-6. How to bring up Python 3 enabled Jupyter Notebook
+???????????.
+How to bring up Python 3 enabled Jupyter Notebook

+# TensorFlow via Docker
-7. How to bring up Python 3  and TF in Docker
+How to bring up Python 3  and TF in Docker

+Good to run TF in docker by using default tag: latest

+               docker pull tensorflow/tensorflow
+               latest: Pulling from tensorflow/tensorflow
+               Digest :    sha256 : 0 1 7 ccbb4f04054a4
+               Status :   Image   is  up   to   date   for  tensorflow/tensorflow : latest

+               docker pull tensorflow/tensorflow :  devl -gpu
+               docker pull tensorflow/tensorflow  {latest -gpu-jupyter

+               // following is used
+               docker pull tensorflow/tensorflow : latest -cpu-jupyter

+               Error repsonse from daemon : manifest for tensorflow/tensorflow :latest -cpu-jupyter not found

+               // not worked , it is asking for user ID docker run -1 t -p 8888:8888 tensorflow/tensorflow docker : error response from daemon : driver failed programming external connectivity on end point gracious franklin 3cf9c25):
+               Error starting user land proxy: listen tcp 0.0.0.0:8888 bind : address already in use

-8. How to bring up Python 3 enabled  JupyterLab
+10. How to bring up Python 3 enabled  JupyterLab

       Setting up JupyterLab with virtual environments on Windows 10